Kilian-Schwarz/linux-security/README.md

 - After running the script, it is recommended to reboot the server to apply all changes.

 ## Known Issues
-- **Set GRUB bootloader password (Function 15)**: This feature is currently not functioning.
+- **Set GRUB bootloader password**: This feature is currently not functioning.
 We are working on resolving the issue.